Home

 We will then submit the Gift Card in a Hallmark card with everyone's name listed.

 In the meantime please call him!
 All he is capable of doing right now is sitting in a hotel room provided by FEMA in Prattville, Alabama.
-Again that number is: 334-285-3420, room 101.
 He may be relocating in a few days and we will attempt to keep you all posted.

 Thank you so much for your concern and your desire to contribute in some small way.